CBoettcher16590/developing-software-intro-final/README.md

 * `calcDrywall`: takes two parameters(width, length) for the house, and returns the number of drywall sheets needed for the interior walls, and ceiling.
 * `calcPlywood`: takes two parameters(width, length) for the house, and returns the number of plywood sheets needed for the exterior walls.
 * `calcMaterials`: takes five parameters(width, length, calcWallLumber, CalcDrywall, CalcPlywood).
 It will return an object the matches the IHouseOutput interface.
+* `calcWaste`: takes only one parameter, a value from within the calcMaterials function.
+It will return the value of how much extra is needed to account for waste.

 [Read More](./src/calculator/README.md)